 Foreign-language newspapers (including the European editions of British papers, plus the International Herald Tribune, Le Monde and the like) can be bought in the major towns, cities and resorts, usually the same day in Lisbon and much of the Algarve or a day late elsewhere.
-For an English-language view of what’s happening in Portugal, the weekly Portugal News (whttp://www.the-news.net) is widely available, while The Resident (whttp://www.portugalresident.com) – aimed at expats – has both an Algarve and a Lisbon edition.
+For an English-language view of what’s happening in Portugal, the weekly Portugal News (wtheportugalnews.com) is widely available, while The Resident (walgarveresident.com) is aimed at expats, principally in the Algarve.

 Newspapers and magazines

-The most respected Portuguese daily newspapers are the Lisbon-based Diário de Notícias (whttp://www.dn.pt) and Público (whttp://www.publico.pt) and Porto’s Jornal de Notícias (whttp://www.jnoticias.pt).
+The most respected Portuguese daily newspapers are the Lisbon-based Diário de Notícias (wdn.pt) and Público (wpublico.pt) and Porto’s Jornal de Notícias (wjn.pt).
 While the traditional Diário de Notícias is associated by many with the former Salazar regime, Jornal de Notícias is more liberal in outlook, and stylish Público has the youngest, most sophisticated feel, good for politics and the arts.
 All have useful daily listings information (with good Friday supplements).
-The best-selling tabloid is the right-wing Correio da Manhã (whttp://www.correiomanha.pt), business dailies Diário Económico (weconomico.sapo.pt) and Jornal de Negócios (whttp://www.negocios.pt) keep you up to date with economic issues, while the weekly Expresso has lots of meaty articles on politics, economics and culture.
-For fans of Portuguese sport (basically football), A Bola (whttp://www.abola.pt), O Jogo (whttp://www.ojogo.pt) and Record (whttp://www.record.pt) cover the daily ins and outs of teams and players.
+The best-selling tabloid is the right-wing Correio da Manhã (wcmjornal.xl.pt), while business daily Jornal de Negócios (wnegocios.pt) keeps you up to date with economic issues, and the weekly Expresso (wexpresso.sapo.pt) has lots of meaty articles on politics, economics and culture.
+For fans of Portuguese sport (mainly football), A Bola (wabola.pt), O Jogo (wojogo.pt) and Record (wrecord.xl.pt) cover the daily ins and outs of teams and players.
 Popular current-affairs magazines include the long-standing Visão, while for coverage of the C-list celeb and reality TV scene you need a copy of Caras (ie, Faces), a bit like a Portuguese Hello!

 Television and radio

-There are four domestic channels – the state-run RTP1 and 2:, and the private channels SIC and TVI.
-The best is 2:, which is a mix of films from all over the world, National Geographic-style documentaries and daily coverage of the arts.
-The other three channels are heavy on gameshows, variety shows, reality TV, and imported or adapted American and British series.
+There are four domestic channels – the state-run RTP1 and 2, and the private channels SIC and TVI.
+The best is 2, which is a mix of films from all over the world, National Geographic-style documentaries and daily coverage of the arts.
+The other three channels are heavy on game shows, variety shows, reality TV, and imported or adapted American and British series.
 Films are nearly always shown in their original language (ie, subtitled rather than dubbed), while you also get a full diet of telenovelas (soaps).
-Some of the most popular soaps are actually Brazilian (saucy historical romps a speciality), though the showwith far and away the highest ratings is the home-produced teen-soap Morangos com Açúcar (Strawberries with Sugar).
-The best news programming is on RTP1 (1pm and 8pm); for comprehensive weather forecasting, turn to TVI.
+Some of the most popular soaps are actually Brazilian (saucy historical romps a speciality), though home-produced imitations such as the teen-soap Morangos com Açúcar (Strawberries with Sugar) also achieve high ratings.

 Most Portuguese households and businesses get their TV via cable or satellite subscription.
-Even in small two- and three-star hotels you’ll often get a couple of foreign-language channels (BBC World, CNN, Eurosport, MTV), while four- and five-star places usually offer a wider range plus pay-for movie channels.
+Even in small two- and three-star hotels you’ll often get a couple of foreign-language channels (BBC World, CNN, Eurosport, MTV), while four- and five-star places usually offer an endless range of foreign-language channels plus pay-for movie channels.